MaelleVo/marvel-frontend/README.md

 ## Errors currently being fix ⛔️

-Trying to fix on mozilla the background video that is not displayed..
+Trying to fix on Firefox Mozilla the background video that is not displayed..

 ➡️ For better experience use google chrome.
 Thanks.